-(3) The number of Common Shares reserved for issuance pursuant to RSUs granted under the RSU Plan is equal to 10% of the number of Common Shares then issued and outstanding, less the number of Common Shares issuable pursuant to all other equity compensation plans.

-(4) Based on the number of issued and outstanding Common Shares as at December 31, 2014.
+- (3) As of December 31, 2015, the number of Common Shares reserved for issuance pursuant to RSUs granted under the RSU Plan is equal to 10% of the number of Common Shares then issued and outstanding, less the number of Common Shares issuable pursuant to all other equity compensation plans. - (4) Based on the number of issued and outstanding Common Shares as at December 31, 2015.